casperpad/kunft-marketplace-frontend/README.md

 # KUNFT Marketplace frontend

-This is a KUNFT Marketplace frontend repo
+This is a KUNFT Marketplace frontend repo.

 This porject is wrapped with Next.js and uses Styled-component for styling and GraphQL to integrate with Backend.